ridoy/crate/README.md

-# cratedigger-plugin
+# Crate
-YouTube to mp3 as a VST plugin.
-Get samples from YouTube easily in FL Studio, Ableton, and more.
+YouTube to MP3 VST Plugin.
+For music producers.

+Easily download samples from YouTube in your DAW.

+Tested with FL Studio, Ableton, Logic, and Reaper.

 http://cratedigger.me/